Grouping of conditions

 Besides defining single conditions in rules, the administrator of the program can also group multiple Conditions and create logical And/Or relationships between them in the same way as in the case of bare conditions.
 Thanks to this solution, any clause of grouped conditions can work as a separate unit from the other conditions defined within a single rule.

 Please note that in the case of grouped conditions, a particular And/Or relationship type always applies to the whole group defined above it, e.g. in the following example And applies to the group of both Sender fields instead of only the second Sender (Fig. 1.).

 |Fig. 1.
 Conditions with grouping brackets.|

 The logical relationship between the defined groups of conditions is shown at the bottom of the window in the status area and explains how the conditions will be executed.

 To group the conditions, mark the ones you want to group and hit the button (Fig. 2.).

 |Fig. 2.
 Grouping of conditions.|

 On the other hand, to remove the grouping brackets from selected conditions, mark them and use the button.

-By skillfully using conditions and grouping, you may define practically endless ways to define conditions for rules.
+By skillfully using conditions and groupings, you have practically unlimited possibilities of defining conditions for rules.